 Welcome to PBU Preferences!
 If you look at the top of the screen you can see all the various tabs that will display different functions of PBU.
 There's a lot here, but let's focus on changing the size of the live view.

 At the bottom of the screen you should see an Options section with a lot of check boxes in it.
-At the very center of this section, you should see an option called Live View Scale currently set at 100.
-Click the very small downward arrow and set it to 90.
+At the bottom right of this section, you should see an option called Live View Scale currently set at 100.
+Click the minus button and set it to 90.
 Click OK at the bottom.